fc-io/react-for-beginners/week_03 – Build Tools, CSS, Personal Project/week_03_b_assignments.md

 Get a head start by watching the videos below.
 Or save them for next week, up to you.

-* Optional: Learn React Query In 50 Minutes https://www.youtube.com/watch?v=r8Dg0KVnfMA
 * Optional: Top 6 React Hook Mistakes Beginners Make (from 2:57, first example before 2:57 is not great) https://youtube.com/watch?v=GGo3MVBFr1A&t=177
+* Extra Optional: Learn React Query In 50 Minutes https://www.youtube.com/watch?v=r8Dg0KVnfMA